chaseruskin/orbit/docs/src/reference/command_line.md

 ```

 ### __Argument terminator__
-Special no-op flag `--` that tells Orbit to parse up until this symbol.
+The argument terminator is a special no-op flag `--` that tells Orbit to parse up until this symbol.

 Some scenarios will allow you to pass arguments through Orbit to an internally executed command.
 You can pass these arguments by using the _argument terminator_.

 ```
-orbit build vivado -- synthesis --incremental
+orbit build --plugin vivado -- synthesis --incremental
 ```
 An example where an argument terminator is used is when invoking a plugin with Orbit.
-In this example, `synthesis --incremental` is passed to a plugin recognized as "quartus" by Orbit.
+In this example, `synthesis --incremental` is passed to a plugin recognized as "vivado" by Orbit.